neuralmagic/sparseml/docs/source/quicktour.md

 # Normal estimator training code...
 ```

-#### Session-based pipelines
+#### Session-Based pipelines

 Session-based pipelines need a little bit more as compared to estimator-based pipelines; however,
 it is still designed to require only a few lines of code for integration.
 After graph creation, the manager's `create_ops` method must be called.
-This will modify the graph as needed for the optimizations and return modifying ops and extras.
+This will modify the graph as needed for the algorithms and return modifying ops and extras.
 After creating the session and training normally, call into `session.run` with the modifying ops after each step.
 Modifying extras contain objects such as tensorboard summaries of the modifiers to be used if desired.
 Finally, once completed, `complete_graph` must be called to remove the modifying ops for saving and export.